TysonStanley/tysonstanley.github.io/REDCap.md

 #### Windows Users

+Close all browser programs.
 Press the Windows Key or hover your mouse over the bottom left corner and click the Windows Icon.
 Begin typing "Command Prompt".
 It should pull up for you.
 Right-click the application and select Run as Administrator.
 Once you are in the app, run the following command in the command line and hit enter:

 {% highlight bash %}
 ipconfig /flushdns